larytet-go/sap/README.md

 # How it works

-In the `kind.yam` there is a map of the host port 8080 to the node port 30950 In the `ingress-controller.yaml` port 30950 is mapped to `ingress-controller:80`
+In the `kind.yaml` there is a map of the host port 8080 to the node port 30950 In the `ingress-controller.yaml` port 30950 is mapped to `ingress-controller:80`

 The ingress-controller service proxys HTTP GET requests to the pods having opened ports.